Hurstpierpoint Bowling Club Honours

 Between the summers of 1907 and 1922, whilst bowling undoubtedly took place, it appears to have been on an informal basis, as to date no records have been located to support either the formation of a club or matches with surrounding villages.
 The proposal to form Hurstpierpoint Bowling Club was published in May 1923. (see below)

 One of the leading bowlers of those early years was Mr. George L. Thomson.
-Unfortunately he had lost one arm whilst serving as a Lieutenant in the Rifle Brigade during the First World War but that did not stop him winning the club Championship in 1924 and 1927 and the double of the club Championship and Handicap competitions in 1926.
-(As shown in the press cutting right).
+Unfortunately, he had lost one arm whilst serving as a Lieutenant in the Rifle Brigade during the First World War but that did not stop him winning the club Championship in 1924 and 1927 and the double of the club Championship and Handicap competitions in 1926.
+(As shown in the press below).

 Explanation of Hurstpierpoint Bowling Club's badge.